meolar/supertux-wiki/Ideas.md

 ![](images/Tumbleweed.png)

 Its graphics are implemented, but there is no sprite or badguy for them.
 It rolls along the floor, when Tux is on the left or on the right.
 When Tux is above or under, it stops rolling.
 It hurts on touch and it can't be squished.
-It's flameable and freezable.
+It's flamable and freezable.

 ### Hanging Ball